deerios/DrunkDeerWeb/README.md

 <PackageReference Include="DrunkDeerSDK" Version="0.2.0" />
 ```

 This app is one of its front ends, alongside the `deerkb` CLI.
-Anything about how a keyboard is
-actually spoken to — packets, models, capabilities — belongs over there, and arrives here by bumping
-that version deliberately.
-What belongs here is the browser: the WebHID transport, the pages, and
-the theme gallery.

-The two repositories were one until the web app was split out, so the SDK's history carries this
-app's early commits.

 ## Themes

 The gallery reads its catalogue from [DrunkDeerThemes](https://github.com/deerios/DrunkDeerThemes),
 a separate repository that anyone can submit to.
-Nothing it serves is trusted: both the catalogue
-and each theme are validated here before being drawn, because the checks that gate a submission live
-in another repository, in another language, and a repository can be wrong about its own rules.

 ## Hardware

 Only the **A75** is verified against real hardware.
 Other models are implemented from the vendor's
 web driver and are not confirmed.
+If you face any problems, open an issue or DM me on Discord: @afemaledeer